-- F17.6.
-Competitors from the same category may not start at the same time in the foxoring competition. - F17.7 The competitors within one category start at equal start intervals.
+- F17.7 The competitors within one category start at equal start intervals.
 Minimum start interval is 2 minutes. - F17.8 All competitors of a particular category shall start in the same start corridor

 F20.
 Courses

 - F20.3 Transmitters including the finish beacon shall be located not less than 250 meters apart.
 The transmitter nearest to the start shall be located not less than 250 meters from the start. - F20.7 Number of transmitters and course lengths assigned to particular categories: